JosefRypacek/traccar-client-android/README.md

 - different intervals for 'on battery' and 'charging' state
 - ability to checking 'distance' and 'angle' only while charging
+- option to report ignition state based on charging state

 ### Author of original application